-[now that mosques are popping up, the dangers of churches (now mosques) should be more apparent]
+[Now that mosques are popping up, the dangers of churches (and mosques) should be more apparent.]

 [The point is to do things through our communities and keep talent and money in them; churches and pastors come and go.]